Growth in the number and progress of central banks’ digital currency explorations worldwide has been highlighted in an authoritative report.

 Retail CBDCs trump wholesale for interest

-Both Covid-19 and the emergence of so-called stablecoins and other cryptocurrencies have accelerated work on CBDCs – ‘especially in advanced economies, where central banks say that financial stability has increased in importance as a motivation for their CBDC involvement’, the 25-page working paper states.
+Both Covid-19 and the emergence of so-called stablecoins and other cryptocurrencies have accelerated work on CBDCs – ‘especially in advanced economies, where central banks say that financial stability has increased in importance as a motivation for their CBDC involvement’, the 25-page paper states.

 The survey was conducted during the final quarter of last year, which is shortly after then-head of the Bank for International Settlements Innovation Hub, Benoît Coeuré, urged central bankers worldwide to ‘roll up our sleeves and accelerate our work on the nitty-gritty’ of CBDC design.
 Coeuré, who has since left BIS to become president of France’s Autorité de la concurrence, issued the call during a speech entitled ‘Central bank digital currency: the future starts today’ on 10 September.